ajpag/US-News-NLP/README.md

 Amendement of the US Constitution in relation to the freedom of speech.

 ## Data sourcing
-Pulled article urls and metadata from GNews API: https://gnewsapi.net/.
+Pulled article urls and metadata from GNews API: https://gnewsapi.net/ (5,360 articles queried, 3,454 articles returned for the time period 1/1/2020 - 4/9/2021).
 Scraped full article text across the following news sources:
 - BBC
 - CNN
 - Reuters